-- Continue to grow the Mississippi Cyber Unit (MCU). - Establish a Statewide centralized Cyber Threat Protection Program (CTPP) for the state of Mississippi. - Establish a Statewide Cyber Threat Intelligence Group (CTIG) unit for the state of Mississippi. - Establish a statewide Cyber Incident Response Team (CIRT) to aid in mitigating cyber threats rapidly. - Development of cyber forensics technician who specializes in cyber technology to assist law enforcement agencies in dealing with cyber-crimes.
+- Establish a Statewide centralized Cyber Threat Protection Program (CTPP) unit. - Establish a Statewide Cyber Threat Intelligence Group (CTIG) unit. - Establish a statewide Cyber Incident Response Team (CIRT) to aid in mitigating cyber threats rapidly. - Development of cyber forensics technician who specializes in cyber technology to assist law enforcement agencies in dealing with cyber-crimes. - Number of MOHS grants provided to local jurisdictions. - Provide statewide training on cybersecurity best practices.

-Statewide Goal #3: To Enhance and Support Community-Level Homeland Security Preparedness.
+Statewide Goal #3: To Enhance and Support Community-Level Homeland Security Preparedness Program.

-- Number of MOHS initiated trainings, number of attendees, and MOHS supported exercises in support of active shooter and civil disturbance incidents. - Number of trainings provided to designated personnel and number of attendees in support of all public and private schools in Mississippi. - Number of elementary, middle school, and high school students receiving training in preparation for natural disasters, man-made events, and terrorism events. - Number of grants awarded to state and local agencies, increasing number of CERT teams in MS. - Number of trainings, number of attendees, and assessments in support of Targeted Violence and Prevention programming.
+- Number of MOHS initiated training, number of attendees, and MOHS supported exercises in support of active shooter and civil disturbance incidents. - Number of training courses provided to designated personnel and number of attendees in support of all public and private schools in Mississippi. - Number of elementary, middle school, and high school students receiving training in preparation for natural disasters, man-made events, and terrorism events. - Number of CERT Trainings provided statewide to include participants. - Number of CERT Train the Trainers trained annually. - Number of grants awarded to state and local agencies, increasing number of CERT teams in MS. - Number of trainings, number of attendees, and assessments in support of Targeted Violence and Prevention programming.